MicrosoftDocs/xamarin-docs/docs/xamarin-forms/data-cloud/search/azure-search.md

 After defining the index, data can be uploaded to it using one of two models:

-- **Pull model** – data is periodically ingested from Azure DocumentDB, Azure SQL Database, Azure Blob Storage, or SQL Server hosted in an Azure Virtual Machine.
+- **Pull model** – data is periodically ingested from Azure Cosmos DB, Azure SQL Database, Azure Blob Storage, or SQL Server hosted in an Azure Virtual Machine.
 - **Push model** – data is programmatically sent to the index.
 This is the model adopted in this article.

 A `SearchIndexClient` instance must be created to import data into the index.
 This can be accomplished by calling the `SearchServiceClient.Indexes.GetClient` method, as demonstrated in the following code example: